jitu-behera/Bidder.Activities/README.md

 ##Local Setup

+To test it locally do the the following things

+Install cosmos-db emulator from here https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21

+Then  create database with the name bidder-registration

+Then create new container with the name bidderdata and partitionKey with partitionKey.
+And Insert a record like below as it depends on existing data

+Run the application in dev or development environment.

 **NuGet Configuration** In order to run the project you need to make sure you have the following NuGet source registered into your Package manager console:

 Nuget link -